kevinmeunier/jquery-serialflex/README.md

 ## Basic Usage
 The basic usage of serialflex is pretty easy, just start using jQuery serialflex by calling it after page load.
 It works form radio, checkbox, and select.
+A custom name inside the attribute "data-serialflex" is needed to create the group of elements.
 ```HTML
 <ul>
   <li><p data-serialflex="customname">Lorem ipsum dolor sit amet, consectetur adipiscing elit.</p></li>